 Over chord IV, using the technique of new chord = new scale, Lydian is the winner.

-Since most songs use chord IV, expect to spend a lot of time with Lydian, especially if you get into song writing and arrangement.
+Since most songs use chord IV, expect to spend a lot of time with Lydian, especially if you get into part and songwriting.

-The Lydian mode is mode four and belong to chord IV.
+The Lydian mode is mode four and belongs to chord IV.

-If you could already swap pentatonic as the chords change, adding a couple of notes to each shape isn’t that hard and Voila, you’re playing using modes!
+If you can already swap pentatonic scales as the chords change, adding a couple of notes to each shape isn’t that hard and Voila, you’re playing using modes!

-If you want to find out more about Lydian then the Advanced Guitar Course goes well deep into it with real musical examples.
+If you want to find out more about Lydian then the advanced course goes well deep into it with real musical examples.

-Just playing Lydian scale shapes really is just the beginning!
+Just playing Lydian scale shapes, like you’ve seen here, really is just the beginning!